info-sec-bot/info-sec-bot-v2/README.md

 <br />
 <h2 align="center"> Key Projects</h2>
 <p align="center">w3bScrap3r: A Python repository of programs designed to collect data from websites and REST API endpoints.</p>
-- **pyfalconapi**: A Python-based tool suite for interacting with FalconPy, for real-time incident detection and automated response actions.
+<p align="center"> pyfalconapi: A Python-based tool suite for interacting with FalconPy, for real-time incident detection and automated response actions.</p>
-- **terra-dojo**: A collection of terraform scripts for infrastructure automation.
+<p align="center">terra-dojo: A collection of terraform scripts for infrastructure automation.